 The “triangular” employment relationship created by temporary staffing is fundamentally different from the standard “direct” employment relationship that serves as the foundation for most state and federal labor regulations to protect the wages, workplace rights and health and safety of New Hampshire employees.
 Yet current New Hampshire law makes no distinction between temporary staffing companies that make profits by employing workers to farm out to third-party clients, and conventional employers who directly hire, pay and control the working conditions of people who work for them.
 This gap in employment law puts working people employed through the temporary staffing industry at greater risk of poor job outcomes, lower wages and unsafe working conditions.

 Client companies that use temporary staffing services to supply workers to meet normal demands of business operations can exploit the murky relationship of temporary employment to shed liability for the fair treatment and job safety of the temp workers they co-employ.
-Several large New Hampshire manufacturers are known to use temporary workers to staff ongoing production jobs, and have temporary staffing company offices operating on the business premises to ensure a continuous flow of new and “permanent” temporary workers.
+Several large New Hampshire manufacturers are known to use temporary workers to staff ongoing production jobs, and have offices of temporary staffing companies operating on the business premises to ensure a continuous flow of new and “permanent” temporary workers.
 The growth rate of the number of temporary staffing firms in New Hampshire has been robust, even during the recent economic downturn when other types of business establishments were declining in number.

 Employment through the temporary staffing industry does not conform to the standard understanding of the employer-employee relationship and the basic legal protections for workers that derive from it.
 Temporary staffing practices put workers at greater risk for mistreatment, financial hardship and job injuries and should be appropriately regulated, similar to the way that the state of New Hampshire currently regulates employee leasing companies.